+- the source material

-- the concentration of asbestos fibres that have been released due to the disturbance of asbestos-containing materials (ACMs) - how far airborne asbestos fibres travel - how long asbestos fibres are airborne - whether asbestos fibres have been inhaled - if they have, where they have lodged in the lungs - whether the exposed person will develop an asbestos-related disease.
+- the concentration of asbestos fibres that have been released due to the disturbance of asbestoscontaining materials (ACMs)

+- how far airborne asbestos fibres travel

+- how long asbestos fibres are airborne

+- whether asbestos fibres have been inhaled

+- if they have, where they have lodged in the lungs

+- whether the exposed person will develop an asbestos-related disease.

-Communicators also need to deal with uncertainty in a range of situations, such as when:
+Communicators also need to deal with risk or uncertainty in a range of situations, such as when:

-- the situation is rapidly evolving and not all information is available - exposure to asbestos is possible but not able to be confirmed - exposure to asbestos is confirmed but it is impossible to predict future outcomes.
+- the situation is rapidly evolving and not all information is available - exposure to asbestos is possible but not able to be confirmed after the event - exposure to asbestos is confirmed but it is impossible to predict future outcomes.

-Some uncertainty may be able to be resolved over time (eg when results of air monitoring are available) or it may not be resolvable (eg whether a person will develop an asbestos-related disease).
+Some uncertainty may be able to be reduced or resolved over time by collecting more and better information (eg analysis of suspected material or dust from source material, or when results of air monitoring are available) or may not be resolvable.